gruunday/CURART/docs/blog/blog.md

-# Blog: Visual Search for Stolen Artworks
+# Blog: CURART - A Visual Search for Copywrite Artworks

 **TOM DOYLE**